JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 ### Get version metadata for specific entry for a given entity

-Before making a request to the following endpoints, update the *ENTRY_NAME* placeholder with on the of example entries returned in the previous example (exampleEntry1/exampleEntry2).
+Before making a request to the following endpoints, update the `${ENTRY_NAME}` placeholder with one of the example entries returned in the previous example (exampleEntry1/exampleEntry2).
+Make sure you update the `${ENTITY_ID}` as well like in the previous examples.

 **Endpoint**